‘Horrified’ Staffers Say This Hollywood Media Mogul Is Boss From Hell

 “I’ve been around CEOs and politicians and like, actually important powerful people, and people that should be scary, like prisoners, and she is the scariest person I’ve ever met,” one former TheWrap writer said of Waxman.

-The situation, sources familiar said, has been made more frustrating by the fact that Waxman’s ex-husband serves as TheWrap’s human-resources department, leaving some employees feeling as though they have no safe place to turn.
+The situation, sources familiar said, has been made more frustrating by the fact that Waxman’s ex-husband serves as TheWrap’s human resources department, leaving some employees feeling as though they have no safe place to turn.
 Staffers past and present who spoke with The Daily Beast did so on the condition of anonymity fearing professional or legal reprisals.

 After The Daily Beast began conversations with TheWrap’s publicist about this story, Waxman announced a day off for all employees.
 (According to TheWrap’s spokesperson, however, she rejects that the day off was connected to this story.)
 And on Thursday evening, she gathered staffers for a meeting in which she promised to do better and bring in outside consulting to improve the workplace culture.